opendatacube/odc-tools/docs/db-core-interface.md

      - `shape` -- `(ny, nx)` number of pixels along `y` and `x` directions
      - `affine` -- Linear mapping (affine matrix) from "pixel space" to "world space" as defined by CRS.
+   - Optionally one can supply a tighter bound based on valid pixel data when available.
+Geometry is defined within the same CRS as pixel grids and should contain no valid pixels of any band outside of the specified polygon.
+   - CRS, Affine and shape fully define footprint of each band as well as resolution.
+It is up to db layer to incorporate those footprints into spatial index of sort.
    - While CRS+Affine is a common mechanism for geo-registration, it is not the only one.
 Some collections use Ground Control Points for geo-registration.
      This is not something we support currently, but probably worth thinking about this use case.
 For now one can compute approximate Affine matrix from all GCPs.
-   - CRS, Affine and shape fully define footprint of each band as well as resolution.
-It is up to db layer to incorporate those footprints into spatial index of sort.

 3. Bands, dictionary of per band information
    - `path` - relative path of the file containing raster of this dataset (path